jconorgrogan/Framework--emergence-of-universe-from-least-amount-of-axioms/README.md

-A real **Theory of Everything** must spell out what “everything” cannot exclude.
+If a Theory of Everything is to live up to its name, it has to account for what cannot be excluded.

-Strip away particles, fields, and equations, and one brute fact remains: **something is being felt right now, and this feeling is internally textured**.
-I don't think any string theorist, or philosopher, or anyone else could deny this element as the simplest neccessity of what can't be forged or faked.
+Strip away all abstraction, and only one brute fact remains: something is being felt, and that feeling is internally structured.

-Interestingly, from that single premise, logic forces the rest.
-Internal contrast demands finite capacity; finite capacity forces compression and memory; compression yields time, pattern, world, and self.
+No equation or ontology escapes this.
+It is the minimal undeniable datum: the felt contrast of experience.

+From that alone, everything else follows.
+Contrast implies limitation, limitation demands compression, and compression yields memory, time, identity, and world.

-The universe we observe unfolds as a chain of necessities from the bare existence of felt difference.
+What we call "reality" could be just the necessary closure of this system which is structure unfolding from the bare existence of felt difference.
+It seems a bit crazy but the logic seems sound; LMK if I'm missing anything obvious

+Note- as we get lower in the tiers, more assumptions seem to pop up; Im more confident in the single digit numbers

 | Tier | Label              | Necessary statements                                                                                       | Why it follows                                                         | Minimal new term            |
 |------|--------------------|------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------|-----------------------------|